Are Deep Speech Denoising Models Robust to Adversarial Noise?: Method

 We explore three methods to find such a $\delta$: Wiener deconvolution, manual projection through gradient descent, and a combination of both.
 See Appendix \ref{app:overtheair} for details.

-\textbf{Targeted Attacks.} We test three types of targets for targeted attacks: speech samples from the same speaker, speech samples from different speakers, and artificial targets generated using voice cloning systems such as MaskGCT \cite{wang2024maskgctzeroshottexttospeechmasked}.
-For all target types, our attack objective is the STOI of the model's output versus the clean speech minus the STOI of the model's output versus the target speech, maximizing the relative intelligibility of the target speech.
+\textbf{Targeted Attacks.} We test three types of targets for targeted attacks: speech samples from the same speaker, speech samples from different speakers, and artificial targets generated using voice cloning systems such as MaskGCT \citep{wang2024maskgctzeroshottexttospeechmasked}.
+For all target types, our attack objective is

+which we maximize over $\delta \in D(x)$, so that the model's output becomes more intelligible as the target $y'$ than as the original clean speech $y$.

 \textbf{Defenses.} Prior work has investigated a wide range of defenses against adversarial audio perturbations, from pre-processing steps like randomized smoothing \citep{subramanian2019robustnessofadversarialattacks, olivier2021sequentialrandomizedsmoothing}, purification \citep{wu2023defendingdiffusion}, and adversarial example detection \citep{yang2018characterizingaudioadversarialexamplesusingtemporaldependency, hussain2021waveguard}, to more involved defenses like adversarial training \citep{sallo2021adversariallytrainingforaudioclassifiers}.
 In this paper, we evaluate the simplest of these defenses: Gaussian noise applied to the attacked audio, normalized to various SNRs.